gridsuite/deployment/README.md

 __Notes__ : When using docker-compose for deployment, your machine is accessible from the containers thought the ip address 172.17.0.1

 __Notes__ : The containers are accessible from your machine thought the ip address `127.0.0.1` (localhost) or `172.17.0.1` and the corresponding port

+__Notes__ :
+These folders (other than `explicit-profiles`) act now like an alias to `docker compose --project-name grid<name> --profile <folder_name> ...`, with the difference that they have implicitly a profile active and will be considered like another project stack, so compose commands will not affect others folders state.

 ### Docker-compose profiles
 This is the preferred development deployment.